gcperk/skmoose/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-SKmoose package which provides a series of steps to estimate moose habitat quality within given survey blocks.
-This package was written for the Skeena Regional Moose survey group under Ministry of Water, Lands & Resources Stewardship.
+SKmoose is used to assess moose habitat quality within given survey blocks under aseries of criteria.
+This package provides a number of functions to extract data, estimate habitat and inhabitable areas within each block and report the values in a table.

-Where possible, data used in the process is extracted directly from the BC data catalogue, using bcdata and bcmaps R packages.
-These ensure up to date information.
+Where possible, data used in the process is extracted directly from the BC data catalogue, using [bcdata](https://github.com/bcgov/bcdata) and [bcmaps](https://github.com/bcgov/bcmaps) R packages to ensure up to date information is used.

+This package was written for Skeena Region under the Ministry of Water, Lands & Resources Stewardship.

 Optional additional data can be extracted including confidential survey telemetry data, however this is dependant on outside sources.